Didn’t get your relief payment yet? You aren’t alone

 If you are eligible, check the IRS Get My Payment tool on its website to find out the status of you payment.

 As with the last round, most payments will be automatic and made via direct deposit to bank accounts.

-However, some people may find they got direct deposit the first time but get their payment in the mail this time, either in the form of a paper check or debit card.
+However, some people may find that they get their payment in a different form this time than last.
+Payments are distributed via direct deposit or by mail, either in the form of a paper check or a debit card.

 It also appears there was a major snafu this time for people who filed their taxes with an online tax preparation service such as TurboTax or H&R Block and paid for their tax preparation fees with their expected refund.
 In those cases, the IRS website may show that the money went to an account they do not recognize.
 That is because money may have been sent to a temporary bank account established by the tax preparer, which is no long active.